Festive decorations, snowy mountain peaks, and winter wildlife: contrary to popular belief, winter in California is a real thing.

 Holiday Village is a fun pop-up event during the winter season (note: no events are announced for 2020 at present).
 Meanwhile, the wineries have twinkling lights and holiday gifts perfectly suited for the wine lover on your list.

-If you’re looking for a place to enjoy California’s Wine Country but want something a bit less fancy and a little more low-key than Napa, check out Sonoma!
+If you’re looking for a place to enjoy California’s Wine Country but want something a bit less fancy and a little more low-key than Napa, check out Sonoma in winter!

 And all along the coast, Dungeness crab season roars into full swing — the best can be found in lovely Bodega Bay.
 This is also a great place for whale watching as the whales continue their seasonal migration!